Remembering significant events in Otley’s history…

 Some 2,000 men worked on the tunnel during its construction, many of them living with their families in an informal shanty town on the Chevin which overlooks Otley.

 As with many major construction projects of the day, health and safety measures were not up to modern standards and 23 men lost their lives during construction.
 The memorial provides a record of their names and is a Grade-II listed building.
-Thanks to Soul Architects for these words
+See this link for more Thanks to Soul Architects for these words

 Thomas Chippendale Statue